hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,687 km (3611 nm)

 ##### 0800
 It is still raining, and the wetness is accompanied by gale force winds.
-This weather is demoralizing, but at least we are making good progress east, and getting further away from Japan—I never thought I'd be happy about getting away, as it is my favorite place in the world.
-The ocean encircling Japan is mean, and another entity entirely.
-Lingering here is too dangerous.
-Oh how much I wish the rain would stop!
-Everything would be more pleasant if the rain stopped...
+This weather is demoralizing, but at least we are making good progress east, and getting further away from Japan—I never thought I'd be happy about getting away from that place, as it is dear to me, but I don't have the same love of the ocean encircling it.
+Lingering there is too dangerous.
+I wish the rain would stop.
+Everything would be more pleasant if the rain stopped.

 ##### 1200
 Devine made *pasta with a mustard sauce* (see recipes) for lunch, I ate half, and left the bowl on the gimballed stove.
 It was delicious, but I couldn't finish.
 I'll keep it as a snack for later.
 We had our usual peanut butter and banana toast this morning, we still have no problem eating this.
 Will our appetite ever return I wonder?
 We had to to throw away half a daikon today.
 Sad.

 ##### 1700
-Devine was steering outside, running downwind in heavy weather, and gybed accidentally.
-As that happened, the shackle holding the block for the boom-preventer broke, and the line caught one of the stanchions, bending it at a 45-degree angle.
-At the time, we thought it'd been ripped off the deck!
-Glad that wasn't the case.
+Devine was steering outside, running at a 45-degree angle in heavy weather.
+He turned a bit too far downwind, and gybed accidentally.
+As that happened, the shackle holding the block for the boom-preventer broke, and the line caught one of the stanchions, bending it.
+At the time, we thought it'd been ripped off the deck—glad that wasn't the case.
 We'll be able to straighten it back out, but the weather right now doesn't permit casual walks on deck.
 No damage to boom or main.

-##### 2100
-Another rough and rainy night.
-This horrible system seems to cover the whole area!
+It's going to be another rough and rainy night.
+This horrible system seems to cover the whole area.
 What a nightmare world this is.

 \newpage